Tenure track

 In the section Guidelines for a candidate you can find help to write or update your teaching portfolio.

 Candidates are required to be fluent in English in order to perform their duties.
-A foreign citizen may be appointed to a research or teaching position without demonstrating proficiency in the Finnish or Swedish languages.
+An international citizen or a non-native Finnish citizen may be appointed to a teaching or a research position without demonstrating proficiency in Finnish or Swedish.

 In addition to the Aalto wide criteria described above, each school may have additional field specific tenure track criteria: